Book Summaries From a Literate Cat

 So, on to the reviews.
 All of these books are hardcover editions of classic children’s stories.
 My “boss” was always given hardcover children’s books when she was growing up, and she says they became treasures to her.
 These books have all been around for many years.
 A hardcover copy of the book will last long enough for the young one to keep it and pass it on to her offspring.

 The Complete Tales of Beatrix Potter’s Peter Rabbit

-Hardcover; priced at $12.99.
+Hardcover; priced at $ 22.65; ships from Amazon by prime.
 Includes the stories of Peter Rabbit, Benjamin Bunny, Tale of Mr. Toad, Tale of the Flopsy Bunnies.

 These stories are obviously meant to teach the two-legged some things it did not learn from its mother before it was weaned.
 The purpose of the book is quite apparent, as all these creatures are wearing clothes.
 I have never seen a rabbit wearing clothes.
 I guess with clothes, they are something a young two-legged child might identify with more closely.